-Your UU-supervisor will grade your internship based on the input received from the host supervisor, your report and your presentation using this assessment form.
+Your UU-supervisor will grade your internship based on the input received from the host supervisor, your report and your presentation by filling in this assessment form in Osiris Cases.
 Preferably, you invite him/her for the presentation.
 It is also possible to hold two presentations if you are abroad: at your host institution and at the lab of your Utrecht supervisor upon your return to Utrecht.
 For the assessment of an internship there is a separate assessment form.
 The assessment criteria for a 30 EC internship are the following:

 - Process: 15 EC or 50%